 Finding the perfect jacket for your adventure means understanding the latest technologies, recognising brand innovation and then making a choice that works for you.
 Here, our helpful jackets and coats buying guide is full of information to make your decision that little bit easier.

-So it’s time to invest in a new jacket, but what type do you need?
+What type do you need?
 How much should you spend?
-How does GORE-TEX work?
-All these questions will be answered in this easy guide to jackets & coats, taking in waterproof shells, down and insulation, 3 in 1s, softshells, gilets and parkas.
+How does GORE-TEX® work?
+All these questions will be answered in this easy guide to jackets & coats, taking a look at waterproof shells, down and insulation, 3 in 1s, softshells, gilets and parkas.

-There are two main things to look for in a waterproof jacket - firstly, you need it to be waterproof (obviously), and secondly you need it to be breathable, which means it lets air escape.
+As everyone will know, the most important aspect of your waterproof jacket is that it keeps out water (obviously).
+But, you also need it to be breathable to let air escape for when your tackling your next challenge head on.
 There's no point in keeping the rain out only to overheat on the inside and end up soaked in sweat.

 There are varying degrees to which a jacket is waterproof and breathable, and these are measured in the following ways: